Crello Review 2026: Is It Worth Your Money? (Honest Verdict)

 1. Template Library — 500,000+ Designs

 The template count is legitimately impressive.
 We're talking over half a million templates across formats — Instagram posts, stories, YouTube thumbnails, presentations, flyers, business cards, email headers, and more.
 In practice, most users will find what they need in under two minutes.
-The quality is generally solid, though I'll be honest — some of the older templates feel very 2019 in their aesthetic.
-You can kind of tell which ones haven't been touched in a while.
-The newer additions, though?
-They're noticeably sharper and more current.
+The quality is generally high, though honestly, some of the older templates feel very 2019 in their aesthetic — you can kind of tell which ones haven't been refreshed in a while.
+The newer additions are noticeably sharper and more current.

 Templates are filterable by format, style, and color palette, which saves real time.
-And time equals money, so I appreciate when a tool takes that seriously.
+Time equals money, and I appreciate when a tool takes that seriously.

 2. Animation and Video Tools — Where Crello Actually Shines

-This is where Crello genuinely earns its place.
-The animation editor lets you animate individual design elements — text, shapes, images — with keyframe-style controls that don't require any technical know-how.
+This is where Crello genuinely earns its keep.
+The animation editor lets you animate individual design elements — text, shapes, images — with keyframe-style controls that don't require any technical knowledge.
 You can export animated content as GIFs or MP4 videos, which is essential for social media performance in 2026.

 3. Brand Kit

-The Brand Kit feature stores your brand colors, fonts, and logos so you can apply them consistently across designs.
+The Brand Kit feature lets you store your brand colors, fonts, and logos so you can apply them consistently across designs.
 It's available on the Pro plan.
-Look, this is baseline stuff for any business using a design tool regularly — but Crello's implementation is clean and doesn't get in your way.
-It's not the most advanced you'll find, but it does the job.
+Look, this is table stakes for any business using a design tool regularly — and Crello's implementation is clean and functional.
+Not the most advanced you'll find, but it works without getting in your way.

 4. Stock Asset Library — 70 Million+ Assets

 Here's the deal: this is where the Depositphotos heritage really pays off.
 Crello gives Pro users access to a library of over 70 million stock photos, vectors, and videos.
-That's a substantial pool that competitors often charge separately for.
-If you're currently paying $20–$30/month for stock photos on top of a design tool, this consolidation saves you real, tangible cash every single month.
+That's a substantial asset pool that competitors often charge separately for.
+If you're currently paying $20–$30/month for a stock photo subscription on top of a design tool, this consolidation could represent real, tangible cost savings every single month.

 5. Background Remover

-Available on the Pro plan, the one-click background remover does what it says.
-The AI accuracy is good — not perfect on complex images (hair and fine details are still tricky for every tool on the market right now), but solid for most product photos and headshots.
-It'll save you a trip to a dedicated tool like Remove.bg.
+Available on the Pro plan, the one-click background remover does exactly what it says.
+The AI accuracy is good — not perfect on complex images (hair and fine details are still tricky for literally every tool on the market right now), but solid for the vast majority of product photos and headshots.
+It'll save you a round-trip to a dedicated tool like Remove.bg.

 6. Collaboration Tools